pyc0422/mockStockMarket/_PRESS-RELEASE.md

   You can buy and sell all the stocks on the market by using real world prices.
 So you can learn how to invest in stock.
 ## Problem ##
   > Describe the problem your product solves.
-  Help the new investor to find a way practise.
+  The new investor did not know the rule of the market.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  By get real-world stock price data, the users can buy and sell the stocks like real world.
+  By get real-world stocks' price data, the users can buy and sell the stocks like real world.
+So they can learn the rule of the stock market.
 ## Quote from You ##
   > A quote from a spokesperson in your company.
-  If you want to invest in stock, try our website first!
-It will help you to learn the stock market rule.
+  If you want to invest in stock market, try our app first!
+It will help you to learn the stock market rule and practise before you go to the real market!
+Don't waste your money in stocks!
 ## How to Get Started ##
   > Describe how easy it is to get started.
-  Just registe and login in.
-Type the symbol of the stock and you can play with just like real world.
+  Just sign up and login in.
+Type the symbol of the stock and you can play with all the stocks you interested just like in real world.
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.